Orange County DA Removed From Sex Assault Case Against Newport Beach Surgeon, Girlfriend

 Spitzer accused his predecessor, Rackauckas, of possible prosecutorial misconduct: sensationalizing the case and driving it forward as a publicity stunt to further his own re-election efforts.

 Spitzer, a longtime O.C.
-Supervisor, ran for and defeated Rackauckas in the DA’s race in November of 2018.
+Supervisor, defeated Rackauckas in the DA’s race in November of 2018.

+In a statement Thursday, Spitzer said: “We will always make the right decision to the best of our ability.
+This new administration inherited many challenging and conflicting issues when we assumed office.
+Despite the fact that I am a career-long advocate for victims’ rights and the statewide initiative campaign manager of Marsy’s Law who has done everything I can to protect the rights of victims and ensure their voices are heard, I have a duty and an obligation to evaluate the facts and make very difficult decisions that must be made in accordance with the rule of law.”

 Both Robicheaux and Riley have previously pleaded not guilty to the charges and remain free on bail.
 Robicheaux was charged in connection with seven victims, while Riley was charged with five.